Édouard Mortier, Duke of Treviso: Napoleonic Wars

 Mortier left a division to hold Hesse-Kassel while the rest of his corps was directed to mopping-up operations in Prussia.
 Hamelin capitulated on 22 November, along with a garrison of 10,000 Prussian troops.
 Nienburg fell on 29 November, with 2,911 Prussian soldiers marching into captivity.
 In 1807, he led the left wing of Napoleon's army at Battle of Friedland, and served at the sieges of Stralsund and Kolberg.
 In 1808, Napoleon rewarded Mortier for his actions at Friedland with the title of "Duke of Treviso" (Duc de Trévise in French), a duché grand-fief (a rare, but nominal, hereditary honor, extinguished in 1946) in his own Kingdom of Italy.

 In October 1808, Mortier was sent to Spain in the campaign for the recapture of Madrid, at the head of the V Corps, which he led at the Battle of Somosierra and the Second Siege of Zaragoza.
 He then fought under Marshal Soult at the Arzobispo, in August 1809, and contributed to the victory at Ocaña, where he was wounded.
 Afterwards Mortier served in southern Spain, most notably at the Siege of Badajoz, before being recalled to France in May 1811.

 During the invasion of Russia in 1812, Mortier commanded the Young Guard.
 After the Battle of Borodino he became governor of French-occupied Moscow, and was ordered to destroy what remained of the city when the retreat began.
 He then fought at Krasnoi, at the Berezina, and regrouped the surviving Imperial Guards in January 1813.
 Mortier again commanded the Young Guard in several battles of the German campaign, including Lützen, Bautzen, Dresden and Leipzig.
 During the defense of France in 1814, he rendered brilliant services in command of rearguards and covering detachments, and led the Old Guard at Montmirail, Craonne, Laon, and at the final Battle of Paris.

 He rallied to the Bourbon Restoration after Napoleon's abdication in April 1814.
 In 1815, during Napoleon's return to power in the Hundred Days, Mortier escorted the king out of the country before joining the emperor in Paris.
 He was given command of the Imperial Guard once more, but at the opening of the Waterloo campaign, he was unable to continue due to severe sciatica.

 Post-war career

-Following the second Bourbon Restoration, Mortier relutanctly accepted to be part of the court martial trying Marshal Michel Ney.
+Following the second Bourbon Restoration, Mortier reluctanctly agreed to be part of the court martial trying Marshal Michel Ney.
 After the court declared itself incompetent he was for a time in disgrace, but in January 1816 he received a command, and in 1819 Mortier was readmitted to the Chamber of Peers and in 1825 received the Order of the Holy Spirit, the kingdom's highest honor.
 He supported the July Revolution that brought King Louis Philippe to power in 1830.
 From 1830 to 1831 he was the Ambassador of France to Russia at St. Petersburg, and from 1834 to 1834, Minister of War and President of the Council of Ministers.